Internal Graduate Applicants

 - MM and PhD Music Theory

 Complete the Internal Graduate Application Form.
-The application and all required materials must be received by the Office of Music Admissions and Financial Aid by December 1, 2013 for Fall 2014 admission consideration.
+The application and all required materials must be received by the Office of Music Admissions and Financial Aid by December 1, 2014 (November 15th for Musicology applicants) for Fall 2015 admission consideration.

 Compose a short paragraph explaining why you are applying to a new program in the Jacobs School of Music